WestonSF/ArcGISWebAppBuilderReportWidget/README.md

 # Report Widget for ArcGIS Web AppBuilder

-Report widget.
+The report widget enables the user to configure the widget to create several maps and reports for a selected feature or user drawn graphic.
+The report widget includes the Web AppBuilder for ArcGIS widget and a python script to be published as a geoprocessing service to ArcGIS Server.
+This report widget can be added to a Web AppBuilder for ArcGIS (Developer Edition) application or can be added as an item to an enterprise portal site and used within ArcGIS Enterprise.

 [Demo](COMING SOON)

 ## Features

+* Create several maps and reports for a selected feature.
+* Produce maps over multiple pages.
-* Produce a report on a feature.
+* Drawing tool to report on drawn features.
+* Download data for intersecting features - CSV, file geodatabase or shapefile.
-* The map type can be one of the folloeing:
+* The map type can be one of the following:
 	* Map - Just a map for the selected feature.
 	* Report - Just a report for the selected feature.
 	* Report - Feature - A map and report for the selected feature using an MXD template.